Counting (skew-)reciprocal Littlewood polynomials with square discriminant: Introduction

 where $A_n$ denotes the alternating group on $n$ letters.
 This is a weak form of the Van der Waerden conjecture.
 Since $f$ is reducible with probability $\asymp H^{-1}$ if $n > 2$ (see \cite{VdW1, Chela}), the remaining task to obtain \eqref{eq:VdW} consists of showing that $\mr{Prob}(G_f = A_n) = o(H^{-1})$; Bary-Soroker, Ben-Porath and Matei \cite{BBM} conjecture the much stronger bound ${\mr{Prob}(G_f = A_n) = O(H^{-n/2+\epsilon})}$ when $n \geq 4$.

 The \emph{height} $H$ of the polynomial $f$ in the above setup tends to infinity, whereas the degree $n$ stays fixed.
 This approach to random polynomials is called the \emph{large box model}.
 In the \emph{restricted coefficient model}, the height $H$ --- or any specific set $\mathcal{N}$ of coefficients of $f$ --- is fixed, and it is the degree that tends to infinity.
 Recent years have seen a surge of interest in questions about Galois groups in this setting as well \cite{BKK, BK, Borst_et_al, BV, Konyagin, OW}.
-For example, if $\mathcal{N}$ consists of $35$ consecutive integers, Bary-Soroker, Koukoulopoulos and Kozma \cite{BKK} show that $G_f$ is $S_n$ or the alternating group $A_n$ with probability tending to $1$.
+For example, if $f$ is sampled uniformly at random among the monic degree-$n$ polynomials all of whose coefficients lie in a set $\mathcal{N}$ of at least $35$ consecutive integers and whose constant coefficient is nonzero, Bary-Soroker, Koukoulopoulos and Kozma \cite{BKK} show that $G_f$ is $S_n$ or the alternating group $A_n$ with probability tending to $1$.
 Conditionally on the Riemann Hypothesis for a family of Dedekind zeta functions, Breuillard and Varj\'{u} \cite{BV} show a similar result for more general distributions of the coefficients of $f$.
-Typically, probabilistic methods are used to establish high transitivity of $G_f$ by reducing $f$ modulo various primes.
+The methods from the large box model yield a dependence of the implicit constant in \eqref{eq:Bhargava} on the degree $n$, meaning that they do not apply in the restricted coefficient model.
+Instead, probabilistic methods and/or finite group theory are used to establish high transitivity of $G_f$ from the reductions of $f$ modulo various primes.
 This leaves only $A_n$ and $S_n$ as possible Galois groups, but as these are respectively $(n-2)$- and $n$-transitive, it is hard to distinguish them based on this property.
 In other words, the alternating group has a special role in the restricted coefficient model as well.
 Generally, it is believed that $A_n$ should occur with probability tending to $0$ as $n$ tends to infinity \cite{BK}.